 CLASS 311 MULTIPLE UNITS

 311103 at Summerlee311103 at SummerleeFreshly painted in BR Blue livery with yellow ends, 311103 is seen on display at Summerlee 18.8.03 In 1967, the Inverclyde lines (Glasgow Central - Gourock and Wemyss Bay) were electrified and there was a need for a further batch of Electric Multiple Units to operate the lines.
 19 Class 311 (then called AM11) EMU's were built.
-Pressed Steel, who had built the Class 303's just a few years earlier had closed down therfore the Class 311's were built by Cravens.

-311103 at Summerlee311103 at SummerleeA forlorn looking 311103 at Summerlee 22.12.12 The class 311's looked almost identical to the class 303's and had seating for 236 people, however there were a few differences.
-Firstly the 311's were built to only run at 25Kv AC, where as the Class 303's were built as dual voltage sets.
-There was additional vents on the side of the Class 311's Motor coaches next to the Guard's Compartment and internally the decor was more modern than that of the class 303 and each unit was fitted with Flourescent lighting from the start, rather than the Tungsten Lighting fitted to the class 303.
+There was additional vents on the side of the Class 311s motor coach next to the Guard's Compartment to allow more airflow to reach and help cool the transformer.
+Internally, the decor was more modern than that of the class 303 and each unit was fitted with fluorescent lighting from the start, rather than the Tungsten Lighting fitted to the class 303.

 When built, the 311's were painted into the all over BR Blue livery with yellow warning panels on the cab fronts but soon recieved BR Blue/Grey livery.
 The numbering scheme followed on from the final 303 to be built (303091) and they were numbered 311092 - 311110.